MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/proximity-join.md

 1. Ensure IT admins have correctly configured the Microsoft Teams Rooms correctly.
 See [Admin Controls](#Admin-Controls)

-1. On your personal device, ensure Bluetooth is enabled for Bluetooth, and the microphone is not muted or disabled for ultrasound
+1. On your personal device, ensure Bluetooth is enabled for Bluetooth, and the microphone isn't muted or disabled for ultrasound

 1. Join an existing meeting or start a new one on your Teams app

-1. In pre-join, click Room Audio.
+1. In prejoin, select Room Audio.
 If you don’t immediately see the room you are in, wait for 5-10 seconds

-   1. Warning: the UI may indicate no rooms were found while it is still searching
+   1. Warning: the UI may indicate no rooms were found while it's still searching

-1. Select the room you are in and click join
+1. Select the room you are in and select join

    1. Warning: double check the room you have selected is the one you are in to avoid disruptions and security leaks